 - Pooh Corner Bookshop and Poohsticks Bridge, Hartfield

 In the morning, we will set off for Rye, Henry James’s “haven on the hill-top”, where he settled in Lamb House.
 In this house, which we will explore, he was visited by Edith Wharton, Rudyard Kipling, E.M.
 Forster, Joseph Conrad and E.F.
 Benson.
 Rye is a writers’ paradise and a walk through its picturesque streets awakens the imagination of any receptive visitor.
 E.F.
 Benson used the town as a setting for his comic Mapp and Lucia novels, which were recently filmed in Rye, and Lamb House was home to Miss Mapp.
-After Henry James died, E.F.
-Benson lived in Lamb House, and after that the house was home to Rumer Godden.
+After Henry James died, he lived in Lamb House, and after that the house was home to Rumer Godden.
 It is one of the most literary houses in England!

 We will then travel a short distance to the village of Burwash to see Bateman’s, the mellow seventeenth century home of Rudyard Kipling from 1902-36.
 Kipling’s study has been kept exactly as he used it for thirty years.
 There he wrote If, which has been voted the most popular of all English poems.
 You will have time to explore the garden and walk to the old mill, look through the house and browse in the book shop.